codahale/jersey-scala/README.md

 * `AST.JValue` request and response entities.
 * `JsonNode` request and response entities.
 * Case class (i.e., `Product` instances) JSON request and response entities.
+* `Array[A]` request and response entities.
+(Due to the JVM's type erasure and mismatches between Scala and Java type signatures, this is the only "generic" class supported since `Array` type parameters are reified.)

 License